evanx/mpush-redis/related.md

 The over-arching goal is to implement many such microservices for common integration and messaging patterns, for the purpose of composing stateless Redis-based microservices.

-- v-push - transport messages to a remote Redis instance
+- vpush - transport messages to a remote Redis instance
-- m-dispatch - tracking messages for response handling, e.g. building a distributed web server
+- mdispatch - tracking messages for response handling, e.g. building a distributed web server
-- m-balance - push a message to a work queue with the lowest queue length
+- mbalance - push a message to a work queue with the lowest queue length
-- s-register - service self-registration for service discovery
-- c-scale - service orchestration triggered by Redis-based messaging
+- hfiler - file server for serving static assets i.e. a "static webserver"
-- h-importer - import an HTTP request into a Redis queue for subsequent routing and processing
+- hgateway - import an HTTP request into a Redis queue for subsequent routing and processing
-- h-router - route an HTTP message by matching its URL (using regex)
+- hrouter - route an HTTP message by matching its URL (using regex)
-- h-assets - static webserver for serving assets
-- h-react - render a React template
+- hrender - render a React template
-- r-query - retrieve application data from Redis
+- rquery - retrieve application data from Redis
+- rdeploy - NPM module installation triggered by Redis-based messaging
+- rcontrol - service "orchestration" e.g. control and monitoring, triggered by Redis-based messaging

+Where all services interact with each other via Redis.
+Typically these are microservices that interact internally via Redis, and externally via HTTP.

+For example, the `hgateway` and `hfiler` services include a "web server" e.g. ExpressJS.

 While Node.js might not be as performant as Go or Rust for example, we nevertheless benefit from the underlying performance of Redis.